Db2-DTE-POC/wxddemo/docs/wxd-prestocli.md

 ./presto-cli
 ```

-We are going to inspect the available catalogs in the IBM watsonx.data system.
-An IBM watsonx.data catalog contains schemas and references a data source via a connector.
+We are going to inspect the available catalogs in the watsonx.data system.
+A watsonx.data catalog contains schemas and references a data source via a connector.
 A connector is like a driver for a database.
-IBM watsonx.data connectors are an implementation of Presto’s SPI which allows Presto to interact with a resource.
+Watsonx.data connectors are an implementation of Presto’s SPI which allows Presto to interact with a resource.
 There are several built-in connectors for JMX, Hive, TPCH etc., some of which you will use as part of the labs.

 Display the catalogs.
 ```